Pomeranian

 - Two Pomeranians were among the three dogs that survived the sinking of the Titanic.

-- Despite their small size, they are known for having a 'big dog' personality and are often fearless.
+- Despite their small size, they are known for having a 'big dog' personality and are often unaware of their own stature.

 Frequently Asked Questions